 Like vegetables, beans are full of fiber, vitamins, minerals, and phytonutrients that promote your health.

 However, unlike most vegetables, beans offer a substantial amount of plant-based protein.

 This article tells you whether beans are vegetables or should be categorized as something else.

 Botanically, beans are classified into a group of plant foods known as legumes.

 As legumes are nutritionally unique, they’re sometimes considered their own food group.
-However, more frequently they’re categorized with other plant foods like vegetables.
+However, they’re more frequently categorized with other plant foods like vegetables.

-Common varieties of pulses include:
+Common varieties of beans include:

-Nutritionally, beans are famed as a rich source of protein, vitamins, minerals and carbohydrates, including both soluble and insoluble fiber.
+Nutritionally, beans are famed as a rich source of protein, vitamins, minerals, and carbohydrates, including both soluble and insoluble fiber.

 - Calories: 227

 - Carbs: 41 grams